 2. The output of any program should be readable and understandable by ordinary human beings who lack mind-reading capability and who have not read the assignment or the program, unless specified otherwise.
-For example, the output is more understandable than the output
+For example, the output is more understandable than the output or this playlist1: 6

-'''

 The file "playlist1" contains 6 songs that won Grammies in 2010.

-'''